BlueQuartzSoftware/DREAM3DSuperbuild/Resources/OSX_Making_An_SDK.md

 Open the .dmg file and copy the app into **/Applications**.
 You may need admin privileges on your computer to complete this step.

+**5: Download and install Xcode from the App Store located at /Applications/App Store.app** After Xcode has been downloaded and installed, open it so that *Xcode Command Line Tools* will be installed.  **You CANNOT continue with setup until *Xcode Command Line Tools* has been installed!**

 #### Clone Repository ####

 Create a folder called **Workspace** in your home directory, and then use git to clone the DREAM.3D Superbuild repository at https://github.com/bluequartzsoftware/DREAM3DSuperbuild to the **Workspace** folder that you just created.